samuelsonric/PolynomialOptimization.jl/docs/src/guide.md

 would have to hold; but expanding the right-hand side will lead to the coefficient ``\sum_i \beta_i^2`` in front of the monomial ``x^2 y^2``, which cannot be negative; hence, the Motzkin polynomial is not a sum of squares.

-Note that the calculation of the Newton polytope currently requires Mosek.
+Note that the calculation of the Newton polytope currently requires Mosek or COPT.
 There are some preprocessing options that may be able to speed up the calculation, although it is already extremely fast by itself and can calculate the correct basis for objectives with hundreds of terms in a decent time (which can be further reduced by multithreading or distributed computing).
 Check out the documentation for [`Newton.halfpolytope`](@ref) for more information.

 In case you already happen to know a (better) choice of basis, you may opt for [`Relaxation.Custom`](@ref).
 Note that relaxations are built incrementally, where the only relaxation that can be constructed directly from a problem is the dense